English Dialogues About Hobbies

 Morgan: Hey Taylor, I’ve been reading up on the stock market, but I’m still a bit confused about some things.
 Can you help clarify a few concepts?

-See also English Dialogues About Hobbies
+See also Conversations in English About Music and Dance

 Taylor: Of course, Morgan!
 I’d be happy to help.
 What’s on your mind?